"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • names of plants, animals: spinach, onions, potatoes,poodle;

-• tool names: jigsaw, jack,workbench, chisel, jointer.
+• names of tools: jigsaw, jack,workbench, chisel, jointer.

 • Features of Germanisms:

-• combinations thu, pcs, xt, sh, ft: mail, fine, watch, sprats, landscape;
+• combinations th, pc, xt, sp, ft: mail, fine, watch, sprats, landscape;

-• original c: workshop, zinc;
+• original ts: workshop, zinc;

 • compound words without a connecting vowel: sandwich, leitmotif, grandmaster.

-7. From British language ( anglicisms) included, for example:
+7. From British language ( Anglicisms) included, for example:

 • some maritime definitions: midshipman, bot, brig, schooner, ship;